Auckland Destination Guide

 Auckland like a Local

-While attractions like the zoo draw visitors from all over the world, locals get in touch with nature and wildlife by heading 24 kilometres west of the city to enjoy more than 250 kilometres of walking trails in the rainforests of the Waitakere Ranges.
-This is the only rainforest existing outside the tropics.
-Whiling away hours on Waiheke Island – just a 30-minute ferry ride from the city – on a wine and food tour, or just enjoying one of the many beaches, is also a local favourite.
-Residents also enjoy plentiful options to get out on the waterways, via yacht, kayak or humble flipper power.
+While New Zealand's top attractions draw visitors from all over the world, locals get in touch with nature and wildlife by heading west of the city to enjoy more than 250 kilometres of walking trails in the rainforests of the Waitakere Ranges.

 When they're not combing the rainforest, Aucklanders are often spotted heading out to Waiheke Island, the "Island of Wine".
 An easy 35-minute ferry ride across the harbour will have you on guided tasting tours of some 30 boutique vineyards in no time.
 While you’re there, sample award-winning olive oils, check out the thriving local arts scene, and soak in incredible views across the harbour.

 - The Waitakere Ranges

 - Surf-central Piha Beach